 There is a lack of data on angel investments generally, because much is done via private deals which are not reported.
 However, limited studies show that angel investments return on average 2.5x of the original capital invested.
 (Wiltbank and Boeker, 2007).

-The SFC team has an emerging three-year track record.
+The SFC team has an emerging track record.
 The first fund started out as SEIS only, but now some of the investments are seeking follow on investments now have EIS-qualifying investments too.
-This is the first year of the fund offering EIS.
+In 2017 the fund became a hybrid.

 Startup Funding Club: annual performance to April each year (%)